 When is the park supposed to be finished?

-While weather and unforeseen conditions always play a factor in a construction schedule, we hope to have the park open in early 2022.
+While weather and unforeseen conditions always play a factor in a construction schedule, we hope to have the park open in spring of 2022.

 Who pays for the park?